brendenwest/ad325/5_binary_search_trees.rst

 Symbol Tables
 ----
 A symbol table associates a value with a key to enable later searches for the value associated with a given key.
-Table entries are **key-value pairs**.
+Table entries are **key-value pairs**, sort of like this:

-Symbol tables are sometimes referred to as 'associative arrays' or 'dictionaries'.

 .. code-block::

     words = [
-        {"the": 25},
-        {"house": 2},
-        {"tv": 1}
+        "the": 25,
+        "house": 2,
+        "tv": 1
     ]

+Symbol tables are sometimes referred to as 'associative arrays' or 'dictionaries'.

 Dictionaries typically support basic **insert**, **find**, **get**, and **delete** operations.